outmoded1PonGee0/outmoded1PonGee0.github.io/README.md

 <iframe src="https://www.google.com/maps/embed?pb=!1m18!1m12!1m3!1d1293.5184607009692!2d123.21531618432344!3d13.707798043196851!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x33a1f1805135b981%3A0x8c2ad851f53981a8!2sOur%20Lady%20of%20La%20Porteria%20Parish!5e0!3m2!1sen!2sus!4v1704728072986!5m2!1sen!2sus" width="600" height="450" style="border:0;" allowfullscreen="" loading="lazy" referrerpolicy="no-referrer-when-downgrade"></iframe>

+The Parroquia de Nuestra Señora de la Porteria is located in Calabanga, a municipality in the province of Camarines Sur, Philippines.
+Calabanga is part of the Bicol Region, which is located in the southeast of Luzon, the Philippines' main island.
+Camarines Sur, a province in the centre of the Bicol Region, is home to a variety of villages, including the town of Calabanga.

 &nbsp; &nbsp; &nbsp; &nbsp;

 <iframe src="https://www.google.com/maps/embed?pb=!4v1705388118659!6m8!1m7!1sa0klXH-tu7Dz5M6dU4Kbyg!2m2!1d13.7079826126808!2d123.2150585615726!3f107.27430233511757!4f-0.24341063560639498!5f0.7820865974627469" width="600" height="450" style="border:0;" allowfullscreen="" loading="lazy" referrerpolicy="no-referrer-when-downgrade"></iframe>

+To locate the Parroquia de Nuestra Señora de la Porteria in Calabanga, use particular address data or coordinates.
+Using internet mapping programmes or contacting local sources can provide more accurate information on the church's precise location inside the municipality.
+It is recommended that you confirm any specifics with local authorities or people for the most up-to-date and precise information, as geographical details can change over time.

 &nbsp; &nbsp; &nbsp; &nbsp;